 Run a Scan Node

 This page contains the steps and technical recommendations to help you set up your node.
-Please always refer to this documentation for the most up-to-date information.
+Please always refer to this documentation for the most up-to-date node setup and configuration details.

 Scan Node Requirements